Shahbaz has lost his marbles: Firdous

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Special Assistant to the Prime Minister (SAPM) on Information Dr. Firdous Ashiq Awan on Thursday said Opposition Leader in the National Assembly Shahbaz Sharif seemed to be confused in his political approach.
+ISLAMABAD: Special Assistant to the Prime Minister (SAPM) on Information Dr. Firdous Ashiq Awan Thursday said Opposition Leader in the National Assembly Muhammad Shahbaz Sharif seemed to be confused in his political approach.

 APP adds: Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan Thursday said the judiciary was independent and giving verdicts on merit.